MAGA Republicans are experts in perverting language to their benefit.

 This approach dovetails with the Republican’s political and anti-consumer protection philosophy.
 One building inspector who worked for the city of Delray told me that he attended a County Commissioner’s meeting in which one resident complained of buying tires from a local dealer that had dry rot.
 The tires were unsafe and expensive, but when he went to complain, the tire shop did nothing.

 A Palm Beach County commissioner later set the resident straight.
-She said in an open meeting that the burden of buying safe products was on the buyer.
-Florida, she said, was a state that protects the rights of businesses, not consumers, so caveat emptor, “let the buyer beware.”
+In an open meeting, she said that the burden of buying safe products was on the buyer.
+She said Florida was a state that protects the rights of businesses, not consumers, so caveat emptor, “let the buyer beware.”

 Based on the antidemocratic and anti-consumer actions of Florida Governor Ron DeSantis, Senators Mark Rubio, and Rick Scott, “caveat emptor” should also become Florida’s new motto.